civilKaos82/orange-tree-2-groves-challenge/README.md

 ### Release 2: Pears and Pear Trees
-Now that we have a generalize fruit tree model from which we can derive specific types of trees, we'll take advantage of this by creating an additional tree type:  `PearTree`.
+Now that we have a generalized fruit tree model from which we can derive specific types of trees, we'll take advantage of this by creating an additional tree type:  `PearTree`.

 Yep, we need to write tests for this type of tree, too.
 It might feel like the tests for each class are repetitious and that writing them involves a lot of copying and pasting with minor edits.
 RSpec does have ways to DRY-ly and more elegantly test shared behaviors, but don't worry about that just yet.
 All in good time.